AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 #### Assumptions
 1. for `MyService`
     * `MyService` is an active object that has mutable state
-    * This state is allowed to change only on serial queue owned by `MyService`
+    * This state is allowed to change only on serial queue owned by `MyService` (in oppose to locks in synchronous approach)
     * `MyService` owns all operations it initiates, but neither of initiated operations own `MyService`
     * `MyService` communicates with other active objects predominantly using asynchronous calls
 2. for `MyViewController`
     * `MyViewController` is an active object that has mutable state (UI)
-    * This state is allowed to change only on the main queue
+    * This state is allowed to change only on the main queue (in oppose to locks in synchronous approach)
     * `MyViewController` owns all operations it initiates, but neither of initiated operations own `MyViewController`
     * `MyViewController` communicates with another UI related classes predominantly on the main queue
     * `MyViewController` communicates with other active objects predominantly using asynchronous calls